 The ARGB upgrade on these PSUs seems to be a relatively recent addition, so this could potentially mean that they’ve fixed issues common in the previous RGB models.
 It’s not silent, but it’s on the quiet end of most PSUs, so it ends up ahead of many of the budget models.

-Overall, this is a special card with very unique offerings.
-Thermaltake seems to be the only serious company that’s been manufacturing high-quality RGB PSUs, and for now, they dominate that part of the market.
+Overall, this is a special card with unique offerings.
+Thermaltake seems to be the only serious company that’s been producing high-quality RGB PSUs, and for now, they dominate that part of the market.
 However, the light show needs to be worth that extra cost to the consumer, too.

 - Addressable RGB effects